vamshi55668/Market-Research-Use-Case-Generation-Agent/README.md

 - **Final Proposal Generator**: Compiles top use cases and resources into a final actionable report.

 ## Architecture Flowchart
-The architecture flowchart is generated programmatically using Graphviz and saved as `multi_agent_architecture.png`.

 ## How to Run
 1. Install dependencies: